-The School will act on any formal notice/complaint of violation of the Equal Opportunity, Harassment, and Nondiscrimination Policy ("the Policy") that is received by the Title IX Coordinator24 or any other Official with Authority or Responsible Employee by applying these procedures, known as the Formal Resolution Process
+The School will act on any formal notice/complaint of violation of the Equal Opportunity, Harassment, and Nondiscrimination Policy ("the Policy") that is received by the Title IX Coordinator or any other Official with Authority or Responsible Employee by applying these procedures, known as the Formal Resolution Process required, any remaining allegations may proceed using these same resolution procedures, clarifying which Policy provisions above are applicable.
+Although the effect of the Title IX regulations can be confusing, these resolution procedures apply to all Policy offenses.

 The procedures below apply to all allegations of harassment or discrimination on the basis of an actual or perceived protected characteristic involving Future Professionals or employees.
-A set of technical dismissal requirements within the Title IX regulations may apply as described below, but when a technical dismissal under the Title IX allegations is required, any remaining allegations may proceed using these same resolution procedures, clarifying which Policy provisions above are applicable.
-Although the effect of the Title IX regulations can be confusing, these resolution procedures apply to all Policy offenses.
+A set of technical dismissal requirements within the Title IX regulations may apply as described below, but when a technical dismissal under the Title IX allegations is